bpicinato/MonArch/README.md

 ![FigureS1-1](https://github.com/user-attachments/assets/032154cf-1bd4-4ed7-8d0e-b6b09840118a)
 ***Figure 2**: Details on the MonArch pipeline.
 (A) Schematic of some MonArch parameters to identify circularization junctions in RNA-Seq reads.
 Default values are represented.
 (B) Reads that contain a circularization junction are allowed to have at most a 3nt "overlap" or "gap" between the two halves of the alignment.
 An overlap (left) occurs when a base (N) can be aligned to either side of the transcript.
 The final circRNA coordinate always considers that the base came from the 5' portion of the circularized transcript.
 A gap (right) occurs when there is a base (N) between the two portions of the alignment that does not align to the reference genome.*

 The post-processing steps merge circularization junctions in _ensembles_ by `MonArch-PostProcessing.py` and get their sequence with `MonArch-GetJunctionsSeq.py`.
 Circularization junctions are merged into one ensemble if their start and end coordinates are no further than 3nt from the start and end coordinates of junctions that are already part of that _ensemble_.
-If the option `--no_strandness` is selected, MonArch will not output the junction sequences.

 # Known issues